 Samsung Galaxy A50

 This is one of the best value smartphone for its price.
-Its hardware specifications are as follows.
+For the price being, it is the company’s best offer.
+Hardware specifications of A50 are as follows.

 - 6.4″ Super AMOLED Display with 1080×2340 screen resolution